grinnell-cs/csc151-images/_eboards/eboard15.md

 * If you have parents visiting for family weekend, you are welcome to bring them to class on Friday.
 (Let me know in advance in case I have to find chairs.)
+    * No, I won't make them take the quiz.
 * Today is a talk day, to help us conceptualize recursion.

 ### Upcoming Token activities